White Paper

 Cloud Contract Negotiation

-Serverless, Photon, and compute choices
+5. Serverless, Photon, and the compute types that drive the bill

 Serverless compute removes the work of starting and tuning clusters, and it bills at a premium per DBU.
 That premium is worth paying when it eliminates idle cluster time and slow startups, and it is wasted when it runs steady, predictable workloads that a right-sized cluster would handle for less.
 The decision is workload by workload, not a platform-wide switch.